ASKEDWELL

 The full answer

-Apple cider vinegar fermentation has two distinct phases.
+Apple cider vinegar fermentation runs in two distinct biological phases.
 First, yeasts convert apple sugars to alcohol (essentially making hard cider).
-Second, Acetobacter bacteria convert the alcohol to acetic acid (the vinegar component).
+Second, *Acetobacter* bacteria oxidize that alcohol into acetic acid — the vinegar.

-Phase 1 — Alcoholic fermentation: 2–4 weeks - Wild yeasts or added Saccharomyces convert sugars to ~5–7% alcohol - Visible bubbling for 1–2 weeks, then slows - Tastes like hard cider when complete
+Phase 1 — Alcoholic fermentation: 2–4 weeks - Wild yeasts (or added *Saccharomyces*) convert sugars to roughly 5–7% alcohol - Vigorous bubbling for 1–2 weeks, then it slows - Tastes like dry hard cider when complete

-Phase 2 — Acetic fermentation: 4–8 weeks - Acetobacter (often introduced via a "mother" or unpasteurized vinegar) converts alcohol to acetic acid - Forms gelatinous "mother of vinegar" on surface (normal — culture it for next batch) - Vinegar smell develops gradually; sharp + sour when complete - pH drops to 2.5–3.0
+Phase 2 — Acetic fermentation: 4–8 weeks - *Acetobacter* (introduced via a "mother" or a splash of raw unpasteurized vinegar) oxidizes the alcohol to acetic acid - A gelatinous "mother of vinegar" forms on the surface — normal; save it to inoculate the next batch - The smell shifts from boozy to sharply sour; pH falls to 2.5–3.0

-Total: 6–12 weeks for raw apple cider vinegar with mother.
-Commercial fast-process ACV (Bragg's, etc.) uses controlled bioreactors and finishes in days.
+Total: 6–12 weeks for raw ACV with mother.
+Commercial "fast" ACV uses aerated bioreactors and finishes in days.

 Time ranges by condition